ATM2100/GuidedWalkThroughOfLinux/Guide.md

 hostname
 passwd
 sudoers
-timezone
 ```
 The `hostname` file simply contains the hostname of the computer.
 You probably wont ever need to get the hostname from here, but you can.
-If you want to change the hostname, this is one of the files that you should expect to change as a result.
+If you want to change the hostname, this is one of the files that you should expect to change.

 Despite what the file `passwd` might indicate with it's name, it does not contain any passwords in the file.
 If you forget a password to an account you create, you wont find it here.
 You will however find all the users that are on the computer.
-Most of these users you will never log into
+Most of these users you will never log into and are used for system management.

+### sudoers
+Another way to get temporary elevated privileges that does not require switching accounts is to start the command with `sudo` or "Super User DO".
+It is worth noting that `sudo`, while useful is not on all Unix based systems.
+It is possible that in the future `sudo` will be replaced with `doas`.
+For now, I will only be going over sudo because of how prolific it is.
+It is worth noting that the main reason `sudo` would get replaced is because it is bulky and configuring sudo is not something standard users care about.

 ### Exercise add user to the sudoers file
 This exercise is going to be a bit different than the others.
 There is nothing in the `~/exercises` directory for this exercise.
 I will be telling you exactly what to do for this one, so try to internalize this process.